Digital Nomad Life in Peru

 When we asked people living in Peru about club and activities where newcomers can meet others, they responded:

 "Expats in Peru often join clubs and activities such as language exchange groups, hiking clubs, and sports teams.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events," said one expat who made the move to Peru.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events," said one person in Peru.

 What is life like in Peru?